Powerlearnproject/se-day1-assignment-Chancethe1st/README.md

 By understanding the strengths and weaknesses of each methodology, project managers and developers can choose the most appropriate approach for their specific project needs, ensuring successful outcomes.
 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

-Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+E. Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 Integrated Development Environments (IDEs)

 Importance: